nardi-20/ghostance/README.md

 ## "Keep Your Person Close, Even From Miles Away"

-A project for **Technica 2025**: a Chrome extension that lets long-distance couples send tiny affectionate “pings,” love notes, status updates, or little floating ghosts across the screen.
+A project for **Technica 2025**: a Chrome extension that lets long-distance friendships send tiny affectionate “pings,” love notes, status updates, or little floating ghosts across the screen.

 ---